marcaurelsecond/Advanced-Context-Engineering-for-AI-Agents/Prompts sample/Intentional Compaction.md

 *   **If the context window allows and it's beneficial, propose an updated `progress_summary.md`** after completing a significant step or if new critical information emerges, to ensure continuous, efficient context management.

 Begin by confirming your understanding of the `progress_summary.md` and then proceed with the first identified 'Next Logical Step' described within it."

+**Success Metrics for Compaction:**
+- Progress summary is under 500 words but contains all critical information
+- Next agent can continue without asking clarifying questions
+- No important context or decisions are lost
+- File paths and technical details are specific and actionable

+**Failure Recovery:**
+If the compacted summary is insufficient:
+- Include specific line numbers and code snippets for context
+- Add environment setup instructions if configuration changed
+- Document any temporary workarounds or patches applied
+- List exact versions of dependencies or tools used

+**Context Window Management:**
+- Aim to keep context utilization under 40% after compaction
+- Archive detailed logs and outputs in separate files if needed
+- Reference external documentation or specs rather than copying them
+- Use bullet points and structured formatting for quick scanning